scopelan/inperson-sdk-ios/README.md

     b)	`initWithCurrencyCode: terminalID: skipSignature: showReceipt`

-    c)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions If you are using swift to build your application then please don't static method provided by SDK to initialize the objects.
-Also, `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction and cancelation block to execute the cancel action inside the SDK.
+    c)	Instantiate `AnetEMVTransactionRequest` and populate the required values, similar to `AuthNetRequest` for regular transactions If you are using Swift to build your application then please don't use static method provided by SDK to initialize the objects.  `AnetEMVSdk` requires the app to provide `presentingViewController`, a completion block to get the response from the SDK about the submitted transaction and cancelation block to execute the cancel action inside the SDK.

     d)	The `EMVTransactionType` should be mentioned in the `AnetEMVTransactionRequest`.
 Refer to the _AnetEMVTransactionRequest.h_ file for all the available enums to populate.

-    e)	After creating all the required objects, call the following method AnetEMVManager and submit the transaction.
+    e)	After creating all the required objects, call the following method **AnetEMVManager** and submit the transaction.

 `[startEMVWithTransactionRequest:presentingViewController:completionBlock:andCancelActionBlock]`